-Real Estate Tax (R/E) – A tax levied by the City Council on real property in the City of Fairfax; real property is defined as land and improvements on the land (buildings).
+Real Estate Tax – A tax levied on property in the City -- land and improvements on the land (buildings).

 Reserve – An account used to indicate that a portion of fund equity is legally restricted.
 Reserves may also be funded in a given year’s operation, either for contingencies for specific items, or for future expenditures.